particleflux/activity-lighting/README.md

-# bed-lighting
+# activity-lighting

-A Particle project named bed-lighting
+A Particle project for activating an LED strip on movement detection.

 ## Welcome to your project!

-Every new Particle project is composed of 3 important elements that you'll see have been created in your project directory for bed-lighting.
+Every new Particle project is composed of 3 important elements that you'll see have been created in your project directory for activity-lighting.

 #### ```/src``` folder:
 This is the source folder that contains the firmware files for your project.
 It should *not* be renamed.
 Anything that is in this folder when you compile your project will be sent to our compile service and compiled into a firmware binary for the Particle device that you have targeted.

 If your application contains multiple files, they should all be included in the `src` folder.
 If your firmware depends on Particle libraries, those dependencies are specified in the `project.properties` file referenced below.